Do you plan to use our music on a TV or video production?

 In copyright law, a synchronization license grants permissions to release a work in a video format (YouTube, DVDs, Blue-ray discs, etc).
 This permission is also called synchronization rights or synch rights.
 Whenever you release a recording of a work that someone else wrote in a video format, even if it's just a small portion of the work, you need a synchronization license.

 Whether the use is professional, semi-professional, amateur, or educational, and whatever the eventual purpose of the film (including posting on YouTube) a synchronization license for the use of the music is required.

 The license may involve a license fee depending on the prominence of the music, how it will be used, how much of the work will be used, and how it is distributed.

 By copyright law, copyright falls into two categories: Economic rights and moral rights.
 While NCB protects the right holder's economic rights, moral rights are the author's and right holder's right to control how their work is used.
 As an example, permission to use any of the work for political advertising will not be granted.

 Can we upload our concert performance on YouTube?

-In most cases, you can upon submitting your recording for our review.
-Recordings that are uploaded on YouTube, etc. without permission will be removed by YouTube upon our request.
+In most cases you can, upon submitting your recording for our review.
+Recordings that are uploaded on YouTube, etc. without permission will be removed.

 What is copyright?